apstanisic/zmaj/packages/docs/docs/schema/fields.md

 ---

 Every column is represented as a single field.
-Field name is column name converted to camel case, so if column name is `post_id`, field name will be `postId`.
+Field name will by default be the same as the column name, but you can change it.
 Every field is tied to single collection (as column is to the table).
 If collection is disabled, all it's fields are unaccessible.
 Data about fields in stored in `zmaj_field_metadata`.